Horses Painting | Exclusive Works | Alessio Cacciatore

 Our gallery explores all ways of representing this inexhaustible subject, from intimate portraits to dramatic scenes.
 Here are the main families that make up the selection.

 Probably our most captivating compositions.
-A horse's head captured in close-up, quivering nostrils, deep eyes through which an almost human intelligence seems to pass, a mane falling in silky disarray, a fringe falling over the forehead like a rebellious lock.
-These portraits reveal the animal in its most intimate aspect: its psychological presence, that quality of gaze that strikes anyone who has stood near a horse.
-On our matte canvas, which subtly softens contrasts and gives compositions a pictorial quality worthy of a grand print, the effect is striking.
-The ideal centerpiece for an adult bedroom, a passionate rider's office, or a characterful living room.
+A close-up of a horse's head, pulsating nostrils, deep eyes through which an almost human intelligence seems to pass, a mane falling in silky disarray, a fringe falling over the forehead like a rebellious lock.
+These portraits reveal the animal in its most intimate aspect: its psychological presence, that quality of gaze that strikes anyone who has stood close to a horse.
+On our matte canvas, which subtly softens contrasts and gives compositions a pictorial quality worthy of a fine print, the effect is striking.
+The ideal centerpiece for an adult bedroom, a passionate rider's office, or a distinctive living room.

 The galloping horse: the grace of movement

-The gait of a gallop possesses something unique in the animal kingdom: a dimension that is both athletic and choreographic, which has fascinated painters and photographers from Stubbs and Géricault to the pioneers of chronophotography.
-Our equestrian compositions in motion capture this kinetic grace: an Arabian thoroughbred racing across a golden plain, a wild stallion streaking through the light of sunset, a herd of horses galloping through tall grasses.
+The gait of a gallop has something unique in the animal kingdom: a dimension that is both athletic and choreographic, which has fascinated painters and photographers from Stubbs and Géricault to the pioneers of chronophotography.
+Our equestrian compositions in motion capture this kinetic grace: an Arabian thoroughbred galloping across a golden plain, a wild stallion streaking through the setting sun, a herd of horses galloping through tall grasses.
 The palette often plays on contrasts between the animal's dark coat and the golden light of the landscape, in an immediately dramatic composition.
-For lovers of equestrian aesthetics in its relationship to landscape and movement, our landscape collection offers complementary compositions.
+For lovers of equestrian aesthetics in relation to landscape and movement, our landscape collection offers complementary compositions.

 The wild horse: untamed freedom

 A particularly powerful family in our collection.
-Mustangs rearing at dusk, stallions neighing against a storm, herds of free horses galloping in a valley, a solitary silhouette silhouetted against a stormy sky.
-These compositions celebrate the untamable dimension of the animal, its ancestral relationship with freedom, its refusal of any domestication.
-These paintings bring to an interior this dimension of wild energy that particularly appeals to independent spirits and lovers of wide open spaces.
-Particularly successful in large format above a sofa or in a characterful office.
+A mustang rearing at dusk, a stallion neighing against a storm, a herd of free horses galloping in a valley, a solitary silhouette silhouetted against the stormy sky.
+These compositions celebrate the untamable dimension of the animal, its ancestral relationship to freedom, its refusal of any domestication.
+These paintings bring to an interior that dimension of wild energy that particularly appeals to independent spirits and lovers of wide open spaces.
+Particularly successful in large format above a sofa or in a distinctive office.

 The white horse: symbolic purity

 The white horse holds a special place in all global equestrian iconography.
 A symbol of purity, victory, and spirituality, it transcends all cultural traditions: mount of Christian saints, sacred animal in Japanese Shintoism, dreamlike presence in European folk tales.
-Our white horse compositions play on this symbolic charge: an immaculate stallion captured in an unreal light, a white mare at dusk whose coat seems to glow with an internal luminescence, a cavalcade of white horses in a dreamlike atmosphere.
-A poetic approach to the subject that is admirably suited to adult bedrooms and refined interiors.
+Our compositions of white horses play on this symbolic charge: an immaculate stallion captured in an ethereal light, a white mare at dusk whose coat seems to glow with an internal luminescence, a cavalcade of white horses in a dreamlike atmosphere.
+A poetic approach to the subject that is admirably suited for adult bedrooms and refined interiors.

-For lovers of pure sobriety, our monochrome compositions treat the horse as a subject of pure graphic composition.
-Sculptural contrast between the black coat and the light background, play of light that reveals anatomical volumes, economy of means that reveals the formal beauty of the animal.
-These paintings retain all the emotional power of the subject while fitting into contemporary design interiors where chromatic sobriety is valued.
-The matte canvas particularly enhances these compositions by giving the blacks that velvety quality associated with large gallery photographic prints.
+For lovers of pure simplicity, our monochrome compositions treat the horse as a subject of pure graphic composition.
+Sculptural contrast between the black coat and the light background, plays of light that reveal anatomical volumes, economy of means that reveals the formal beauty of the animal.
+These paintings retain all the emotional power of the subject while integrating into contemporary design interiors where chromatic sobriety is valued.
+Matte canvas particularly enhances these compositions by giving the blacks that velvety quality associated with large gallery photographic prints.

 The black and gold horse: controlled luxury

 A particularly chic variation of the equestrian portrait.
-The deep black coat of the animal enhanced with golden touches (on the harness ornaments, in the background, in a luminous frame), sometimes accompanied by a mane treated like a cascade of golden threads.
-This opulent palette evokes the controlled luxury of large racing stables, the aristocracy of equestrian sport, the refinement of classic English interiors.
+The deep black coat of the animal enhanced with golden touches (on harness ornaments, in the background, as a luminous frame), sometimes accompanied by a mane treated like a cascade of gold threads.
+This opulent palette evokes the controlled luxury of grand racing stables, the aristocracy of equestrian sport, the refinement of classic English interiors.
 Particularly successful in large format on glossy plexiglass, which enhances the brilliance of the gilding.
-A centerpiece for an elegant living room or a characterful office.
+A centerpiece for an elegant living room or a distinctive office.

 For contemporary interiors, our colorful and pop art compositions revisit the equestrian subject with an assumed visual vitality.
-Coat treated in fluo solid colors, multicolored background that energizes the composition, silkscreen aesthetic reminiscent of the great equestrian pop art works of the 1960s.
-These paintings bring immediate energy to any room and are admirably suited to teenage girls' bedrooms passionate about riding, young living rooms, creative offices that appreciate contemporary visual codes.
+Coat treated in fluorescent flat colors, multicolored background that energizes the composition, silkscreen aesthetic reminiscent of the great equestrian pop art works of the 1960s.
+These paintings bring immediate energy to any room and are admirably suited for teenage girls' rooms passionate about riding, young living rooms, creative offices that appreciate contemporary visual codes.
 To explore this chromatic universe beyond just the equestrian subject, our pop art collection offers complementary compositions.

 The rearing horse: power unleashed

 An emblematic posture in all equestrian iconography.
-The animal rearing on its hind legs, forelegs extended in the air, mane agitated by movement, an expression of maximum tension.
-This vertical composition possesses an immediate visual force that works admirably in spaces that demand an assertive presence.
-Particularly successful in a vertical format between two pieces of furniture or in a stairwell where the verticality of the subject matches that of the wall.
+The animal rearing on its hind legs, forelegs spread in the air, mane agitated by movement, an expression of maximum tension.
+This vertical composition has immediate visual strength that works admirably in spaces that call for an assertive presence.
+Particularly successful in vertical format between two pieces of furniture or in a stairwell where the verticality of the subject matches that of the wall.
 A visual statement that leaves no one indifferent.

-The oldest equine breed in the world, the Arabian thoroughbred possesses unique morphological characteristics that make it a favorite subject for enlightened enthusiasts: fine and concave head, dilated nostrils, high-carried neck, tail carried like a plume, incomparable general elegance.
+The oldest equine breed in the world, the Arabian thoroughbred possesses unique morphological characteristics that make it a favorite subject for enlightened enthusiasts: fine and concave head, dilated nostrils, high-set neck, tail carried high, incomparable overall elegance.
 Our compositions dedicated to this breed celebrate these peculiarities with documentary precision.
-These paintings are for connoisseurs: breeders, long-time riders, classical horsemanship enthusiasts who will immediately recognize the anatomical accuracy of the representation.
+These paintings are aimed at connoisseurs: breeders, long-time riders, classical riding enthusiasts who will immediately recognize the anatomical accuracy of the representation.

-For the most demanding design interiors, our abstract compositions treat the horse with a resolutely modern language: silhouettes broken down into colored flat areas in the style of Cubism, gestural treatments that evoke movement without literally describing it, compositions where the coat becomes a pretext for a purely plastic work.
-These paintings bring a subtle equestrian reference to a designer interior, which dialogues admirably with our abstract collection to structure a coherent decorative universe around contemporary visual language.
+For the most demanding design interiors, our abstract compositions treat the horse with a resolutely contemporary language: silhouettes decomposed into colored flat areas in the cubist manner, gestural treatments that evoke movement without literally describing it, compositions where the coat becomes a pretext for purely plastic work.
+These paintings bring a subtle equestrian reference to a designer interior, which admirably dialogues with our abstract collection to structure a coherent decorative universe around contemporary visual language.

 The ambiance you seek determines your equestrian choice